fpagliughi/sockpp/README.md

 The socket class hierarchy is built upon a base `socket` class.
 Most simple applications will probably not use `socket` directly, but rather use derived classes defined for a specific address family like `tcp_connector` and `tcp_acceptor`.

-The socket objects keep a handle to an underlying OS socket handle and a cached value for the last error that occurred for that socket.
-The socket handle is typically an integer file descriptor, with values >=0 for open sockets, and -1 for an unopened or invalid socket.
-The value used for unopened sockets is defined as a constant, `INVALID_SOCKET`, although it usually doesn't need to be tested directly, as the object itself will evaluate to _false_ if it's uninitialized or in an error state.
-A typical error check would be like this:
+The socket objects keep a handle to an underlying OS socket handle which is typically an integer file descriptor, with values >=0 for open sockets, and -1 for an unopened or invalid socket, with the exception of Win32 which uses a `HANDLE` object for the sockets.
+The value used for unopened sockets is defined as a constant, `INVALID_SOCKET`, which is true for all platforms, including Windows.
+That value doesn't need to be tested directly, as the object itself will evaluate to _false_ if it's uninitialized or in an error state.

-    error_code ec;
-    tcp_connector conn({"localhost", 12345}, ec);

-    if (ec)
-        cerr << ec.message() << std::endl;

 The default constructors for each of the socket classes do nothing, and simply set the underlying handle to `INVALID_SOCKET`.
 They do not create a socket object.
-The call to actively connect a `connector` object or open an `acceptor` object will create an underlying OS socket and then perform the requested operation.
+The call to actively connect a `connector` object or open an `acceptor` object will create an underlying OS socket and then perform the requested operation, reporting an appropriate error if either the socket could not be created or the operation failed.

 An application can generally perform most low-level operations with the library.
 Unconnected and unbound sockets can be created with the static `create()` function in most of the classes, and then manually bind and listen on those sockets.

-The `socket::handle()` method exposes the underlying OS handle which can then be sent to any platform API call that is not exposed by the library.
+The `socket::handle()` method exposes the underlying OS handle which can be sent to any platform API calls that are not exposed by the library.

 ### Thread Safety

 A socket object is not thread-safe.
 Applications that want to have multiple threads reading from a socket or writing to a socket should use some form of serialization, such as a `std::mutex` to protect access.

-As of Version 2.0 of the library
+As of Version 2.0 of the library, nearly all of the socket objects only contain the socket handle in the object, and do not carry any other state than what the OS keeps behind the handle.

+It is a common pattern, especially in client applications, to have one thread to read from a socket and another thread to write to the same socket.
+In this case the underlying socket handle can be considered thread safe (one read thread and one write thread).
+But a socket object can not be copied as is common in C++ with an assignment or pass-by-value.

+The solution for this case is to use the `socket::clone()` method to make a copy of the socket.
+This will use the system's `dup()` function or similar to create another socket object with a duplicated copy of the socket handle.
+This has the added benefit that each copy of the socket can maintain an independent lifetime.
+The underlying socket will not be closed until both objects go out of scope.
+This work well with the library's RAII philosophy.

+    sockpp::tcp_connector conn({host, port});

+    if (auto res = conn.clone(); !res) {
+        report_error(res.error_message());
+    }
+    else {
+        auto conn_clone = res.release();
+        std::thread rdThr(read_thread_func, std::move(conn_clone));
+    }

+When using a pair of cloned sockets like this, the `socket::shutdown()` method can be used to communicate the intent to close the socket from one of these objects to the other without needing a separate thread signaling mechanism.

-A `socket` can be _moved_ from one thread to another safely.
+As stated, a `socket` can not be copied, but it can be _moved_ from one thread to another safely.
 This is a common pattern for a server which uses one thread to accept incoming connections and then passes off the new socket to another thread or thread pool for handling.
-This can be done like:
+For example with an `acceptor` variable, _acc_, this can be done like:

-    if (auto res = acc.accept(&peer); res) {
+    if (auto res = acc.accept(); res) {
-        // Create a thread and transfer the new socket to it. std::thread thr(handle_connection, res.release());
+        // Create a thread and transfer the new socket to it. std::thread thr(handle_connection, std::move(res.release()));
         thr.detach();
     }